RobinBretzke/Programmable-water-meter/README.md

 # Programmable-water-meter

 >[!important]
->The CAD files require significant updates, which will be completed shortly.
+>The CAD files require significant updates, which will be completed shortly.<br>
+>Arduino code and PCB Layout comming soon

 ## Partlist: